questrel/dtree/QUICKSTART.md

 Then run the image with `sudo docker run -it dtree:0.1`.

-In the image, run `sudo bash test.bash`.
+In the image, run `bash test.bash`.

 Note: `test.bash` may take several minutes to run and may take up to 32 GB